 A prescribed set of education courses

-With careful planning, these requirements can be met for most programs within a typical plan of study.
+With careful planning, these requirements can be met for most programs within a typical, four-year plan of study.

 Fieldwork at Partnership Schools